Menu

 Former Gov. Brown has taken multiple steps to limit the rights of government employees who refuse to join or wish to leave a union, and the new California Governor is expected to keep the state on its union-friendly course.

 Besides the above-mentioned, Gov. Newsom is expected to introduce quite a few other changes to California’s employment law.
-Speak to our Los Angeles employment law attorney at JML Law to hear more predictions regarding Gov. Newsom’s term in office.
+Speak to our Los Angeles employment attorney at JML Law to hear more predictions regarding Gov. Newsom’s term in office.
 Get a free consultation by calling 818-610-8800.